o3de/o3de-multiplayersample-assets/Gems/character_mps/Assets/Mixamo/Ybot/.src/worklog.md

   - Both bake projects need Alpha_Joints_HIGH to be included in HIGH

   - Bake project outputs, switch to: Texture_Bake_Channels/**With_Joints**/*

+- /Ybot (the asset folder)

+  - in ybot_yup_working:

+    - set the scene settings to centimeter

+    - cleaned out the rig/model, to be replaced

+    - imported the /.src/native_mesh.fbx (want native rig)

+    - parented rig under Armature (locator)

+    - moved the original body mesh into REFERENCE

+    - imported the /.src/Alpha_mesh_final.fbx

+    - included the meshes in a group: body, head, joints, logo plate

+    - made sure mesh transforms were frozen, then deleted history on them

+    - then used 'bind skin' on them, using mixamorig:Hips as the selected root node

+    - then with only the 'mesh group' selected, use the edit > LOD > generate LOD meshes.
+This creates a 'LOD_Group_1' node, with grouped hierarchy of decimated LOD meshes beneath it (this can also propagate skinning, which is why I skinned first)

+    - NOTE: you really need to clean up the node names after creating the 'LOD group node', as they don't match the default soft naming conventions:

+      - LOD_0 changed to LOD0, as an example

+      - the on the sub-meshes also added _lod0

+      - this helps make sure that all the automated mesh groups in scene settings are handled correctly

+  - selected the YBot_LOD_Group and Armature, used the Game Exporter, to export the FBX, with skinning, etc.  make sure that the triangulation flag is on.

+    - exported as YBot.fbx

+  - In Editor

+    - opened the Material Editor and fixed-up the ybot_body_base and ybot_head_base materials (corrected texture assignment and such.)

+    - Then put the Ybot ActorAsset into a Entity with Actor Component to load the ybot, and then a Simple Motion Component - and validated several mixamo animations (the skinning needs to be improve, letting Alex D handle that.)
+What's important (Ithink), is that the motions work without 'retarget' enabled.

 ## [0.0.2] - 2022-12-14